How can coastal communities mitigate and adapt to climate change while developing and prospering?

 Artificial Intelligence for the Betterment of Humanity Prize

-RISE to make US$1M in investment funding available for resilient infrastructure solutions:
+RISE to make $1 million in investment funding available for resilient infrastructure solutions:

 Blockchain for Social Impact Prize:

 Solutions that make use of the Ethereum blockchain are eligible to be selected as one of four ConsenSys Blockchain for Social Impact Coalition (BSIC) Fellows.
 BSIC is a global network supporting social and environmental impact through blockchain-based innovation.
 Each Fellow will receive $5,000, a two-month minimum residency at a global ConsenSys location, and the opportunity to participate in a bootcamp in Santa Monica, CA. Successful residency can lead to additional funding or investment from ConsenSys Ventures or other members of the coalition.
 Applicants must include a link to a published white paper in their application by July 20, 2018.
 Eligible Solver teams may be selected from any of Solve's four current Global Challenges.